soloshun/llm_from_scratch/lecture_11_notes.md

 - Positional embeddings are **learnable parameters**.
 - They are **optimized along with token embeddings** during training.

-Excellent — this continuation is moving smoothly from theory to implementation.
-Here's your full **cleaned-up and well-organized** version for reference, interviews, or code understanding:

 ## 🔧 **Implementing Positional Embeddings (Hands-on)**

 We walk through how **token embeddings** and **positional embeddings** are combined to create **input embeddings** in a real model pipeline.